 Payments by the borrowers are due seven days prior to debt service payment; there have been no payment defaults under the program to date.
-Program reserve funding is required at the IRS maximum; the balance is currently cash funded by bond proceeds and bond bank resources although external enhancement may be used.
+Program reserve funding is required at the IRS maximum; currently cash funded by bond proceeds and bond bank resources although external enhancement may be used.
 State statute requires the bond bank chair to certify annually the sum necessary to restore the program reserve to the required level.
 The appropriation for program reserve replenishment is combined with the state's appropriation for its own GO and lease-backed debt.
-A supplemental resolution requires the bond bank to seek the appropriation annually.
+A supplemental resolution for the 2005 resolution bonds requires the bond bank to seek the appropriation annually.

-The state's 'AA+' GO rating reflects its moderate debt, conservative financial planning, and very substantial reserve balances.
+The state's 'AAA' GO rating reflects its very substantial reserve balances, conservative financial planning, and moderate debt levels.
 Risks include the volatility inherent in state revenues, which fluctuate significantly with oil prices and production; the state levies no personal income or general sales taxes.
 Longer-term challenges include the forecasted slow decline in existing oil production and the state's ability to offset it with new oil production or increased economic diversification.
-For further information on the state, please see Fitch's press release dated Jan.
-6, 2012, 'Fitch Rates Alaska GOs 'AA+' Outlook Stable,' available at 'www.fitchratings.com'.
+For further information on the state, please see Fitch's press release dated Feb.
+28, 2013, "Fitch Rates Alaska's \$150MM GO BANs 'F1+'; Affirms Outstanding GOs at 'AAA''', which is available at 'www.fitchratings.com'.